CRUKorg/jira-github-sandbox/README.md

 ### Feature branches and pull requests

-JIRA will also include feature branches and pull requests if any commit within them contains the JIRA issue number - it won't check the name of the branch or PR.
+JIRA will also include feature branches and pull requests if the branch name or any commit within them contains the JIRA issue number

 ![](https://raw.githubusercontent.com/CRUKorg/jira-github-sandbox/master/images/branch-and-pr.png)